zriyansh/signoz.io/opentelemetry/introduction.md

 tags: [opentelemetry, monitoring]
 ---

-OpenTelemetry is vendor neutral instrumentation library.
+OpenTelemetry is a newendor neutral instrumentation library.
 SigNoz natively supports OpenTelemetry.
 You can use Opentelemetry to instrument your applications and visualise the metrics and traces in SigNoz.

 Here are a few guides on monitoring popular application frameworks